-♥ See our factsheet 'About heart failure'.
+O See our factsheet 'About heart failure'.

 - Stroke there is a small increased risk of a stroke in people who have AF.
-This is usually controlled with medication (see treatment below). - Sudden cardiac death (SCD) this can happen due to dangerous arrhythmias, such as ventricular fibrillation (VF), which can cause the heart to stop beating (a cardiac arrest).
-The risk of SCD is small in HCM, and in people with VF it may be treated with an ICD (see 'treatment').
+This is usually controlled with medication (see treatment below). - Sudden cardiac death (SCD) SCD risk factors are evaluated individually.
+These risk factors include non-sustained ventricular tachycardia, syncope, abnormal blood pressure response to exercise, family history of sudden death, and massive left ventricular hypertrophy.
+Having at least 2 of these risk factors will make you high risk. (see 'ICD guidelines').

-A note of the progression of HCM
+A note on the progression of HCM